Control Your Drug Costs

 Controlling drug costs is one of the major challenges of our health care system.
 CareFirst helps to manage these expenses through the formulary system, which gives preference to the most effective medications that are also the most cost-efficient.

 Drugs are ranked into categories (tiers) depending on your plan, and the price you pay will depend on which category a drug falls into.
 For ACA Drug Tier information, refer to the drug list for your plan

 - Generic drugs work the same as brand-name drugs, but cost much less.
 So you’ll pay less to use them.
-Some plans also divide generics into Preferred Generics and Non-Preferred Generics based on cost.
+Some plans also divide generics into Preferred Generics and Non-preferred Generics based on cost.

 Generic drugs account for 80% of US prescriptions and can cost up to 80% less than their brand-name counterparts.
 Fully approved by the FDA, generics contain the same active ingredients as brand-name drugs that have been in the system for years— but are not saddled with the high marketing expenses that inflate the price of brand-name drugs.